 Winterial's Cast Iron Camping Cookware is a sturdy, high-quality Dutch oven.
 Although this product only has one piece of cookware, the lid of the Dutch oven can double as a griddle.

-It includes a heavy grade handle to hang the pot over your hearth or a campfire and fits cast iron tripod stands.
+It includes a heavy grade handle to hang the pot over your hearth or a campfire and fits tripod stands.
 This Dutch oven has three legs so you can also cook over hot coals and not worry about balance.

 - Two size options: 4-quart and 6-quart